BCI Atlas

 Synchron positions its BCI as an at‑home system aimed at autonomy and social connection.

-If you want recent milestones (e.g., participant counts, regulatory designations, notable demos), we should base them on:
+If needed recent milestones (e.g., participant counts, regulatory designations, notable demos), I should base them on:

 • peer‑reviewed publications,